 Graduate Diversity Studies Minor

-The Diversity Studies minor offers an interdisciplinary, nine- to 15-hour program.
-The minor encourages students to increase their knowledge of their own culture, diverse groups, and other cultures in both the United States and our global society.
-The Diversity Studies minor includes critical theories on the intersection of race, gender, and class.
-In addition, issues related to sexual orientation, ethnic identity, and physical ability/disability are analyzed.
+The Diversity Studies minor offers an interdisciplinary, 9-15-hour program.
+The Diversity Studies minor is an interdisciplinary program that encourages students to increase their knowledge of their own culture as well as the cultures of diverse groups in the United States and our global society.
+The minor offers opportunities to learn about cultural variation in human behavior across different cultures, and about theories and methods of how to work and conduct research with culturally diverse populations using a global perspective.
+Students will explore issues related to race, ethnicity, gender, religion, age, sexual orientation, and physical ability and disability in these specialized topics.
 There are two required courses, DVST 5310 and DVST 5320.
-Students can select their remaining courses from a list of prescribed electives found in the course catalog.
+Students can select their remaining courses from a list of prescribed electives found in the course catalog

 DVST 5310: Diversity Studies: Theories and Issues